All Authors A-Z

 James Valentine lives and works in Australia.
 A journalist, broadcaster and musician, James started his life in the public eye working in theatre orchestra, big bands, R&B and cover bands.
 He achieved 'rock stardom' with his band, The Models, recording two platinum albums and two number one singles.
 He has also contributed to many magazines including Vogue and Rolling Stone.
 In 1987 James became the host of a popular TV show, The Afternoon Show.
 He currently presents a weekday radio afternoon talk show and also hosts and produces a weekly TV show.

 Crystalle Valentino writes erotic fiction.
-She is the author of After Hours, Personal Services and A Private View, all coming soon from Black Lace.
+She is the author of After Hours, Personal Services and A Private View, all available from Black Lace.

 Dr Gio Valiante has worked with many of golf's most successful players, including Justin Rose, Jack Nicklaus, Justin Leonard, Davis Love III and Matt Kuchar.
 He has become the most successful sport psychologist on the PGA Tour.
 He was named one of the 40 most influential people in golf under age 40 by Golf magazine in 2011.
 He is a professor at Rollins College in Winter Park, Florida.